v-esteves/azure-lamp/README.md

-# azure-lamp
+# IaC azure-lamp
-A blue print for LAMP applications in Azure
+A blueprint infrastructure IaC, in Terraform, for LAMP applications in Azure